Illiterate DALL-E Learns to Compose: Discussion

 \section{Discussion}

-We presented Illiterate \dalle, a model for text-free zero-shot imagination by learning slot representations only from images.
-Our model combines the best of \dalle and object-centric representation learning via the proposed decoder \textit{Slot2Seq}.
+We presented a new model, SLATE, for text-free zero-shot imagination by learning slot representations only from images.
+Our model combines the best of \dalle and object-centric representation learning.
 It provides a significant improvement over pixel-mixture decoders in reconfigurability of slots for zero-shot imagination.
 These results suggest that future object-centric models may benefit from building on the advantages of the proposed framework alongside the pixel-mixture decoder.

-The proposed Slot2Seq, with its Transformer-based implementation, can also be seen as a graphics engine that learns to mimic the physical laws governing the rendering of the image through its exposure to a large dataset.
-Thus to render a scene, the only information that the Transformer requires and requests from the encoder is the abstract object-level \textit{what} and \textit{where} in the form of slots.
-Knowing these objects, the Transformer then fills in the rest and implicitly handles the mechanisms that give rise to the observed object appearance, occlusions, shadows, reflections, and transparency.
+The decoder of SLATE, with its transformer-based implementation, can also be seen as a graphics engine that learns to mimic the physical laws governing the rendering of the image through its exposure to a large dataset.
+Thus to render a scene, the only information that the transformer requires and requests from the encoder is the abstract object-level \textit{what} and \textit{where} in the form of slots.
+Knowing these objects, the transformer then fills in the rest and implicitly handles the mechanisms that give rise to the observed object appearance, occlusions, shadows, reflections, and transparency.

 An interesting future direction is to consider that an intelligent agent may collect new experience indefinitely, and thus our approach of building the library of reusable concepts can be made more formal by learning discrete concepts and growing this library using online clustering~\citep{onlinekmeans} or Bayesian non-parametric clustering~\citep{dpmm}.
-Another direction is to learn a slot-level prior for fast density modeling and sampling scenes at the representation level.
+Another direction is to learn a slot-level prior for efficient density modeling and sampling scenes at the representation level.